 Why Tree Roots Enter Your Drains

-it is generally thought that condensation that naturally occurs on the outer wall of the drain pipe, or moisture from leaking drain joints attract tree roots looking for a good nutritious feed, though i still prefer to tell customers that the tree`s find the drains because they can here the running water inside.
+it is generally thought that condensation that naturally occurs on the outer wall of the drain pipe, or moisture from leaking drain joints attract tree roots looking for a good nutritious feed, though I still prefer to tell customers that the tree`s find the drains because they can hear the running water inside.

 Are You Insured For Tree Root Damage To Drains

-You should be unless you have some obscure bricks and mortar policy that states otherwise, tree root ingress to drains has always been an insurable risk however since the down turn in the economy one or two companies are trying to knock a few tree root related drainage claims back. .
+You should be unless you have some obscure bricks and mortar policy that states otherwise, tree root ingress to drains has always been an insurable risk however since the downturn in the economy one or two companies is trying to knock a few tree root related drainage claims back.

 Do you Have a Problem with Tree Roots in Drains

 Discuss your root ingress problems with one of our friendly experts.
 They can give you the best solution at the best price so call us now or fill in our contact form.
 We also offer a wider range of 24 hour emergency drainage services such as drain unblocking, pitch fibre repairs and much more.